Life Insurance for State Employees: How to Calculate Your Coverage and Close the Gap

 5. Is supplemental life insurance through my state job a good deal?

 Supplemental group life insurance is convenient and often guaranteed-issue at initial eligibility, but premiums may rise in age bands (often every five years) and coverage may not be portable.
 For employees in good health, an individually underwritten 20- or 30-year level term policy may cost less at the same face amount and stays in force regardless of employment changes.
-The right answer depends on age, health, and the specific plan's rates.
+Whether supplemental or individual coverage is appropriate depends on an individual's circumstances, health, available plan options, and financial objectives.

 6. What is pension maximization and is it right for state employees?

 Pension maximization is a strategy where a retiree elects the higher single-life pension option and uses life insurance to replace the survivor benefit.
 It is high-risk: compare life expectancy, premium duration, after-tax cost, lapse risk, and any retiree health coverage tied to the joint option.
-For some healthy retirees with favorable pricing it can work; for others it can leave a surviving spouse without income or health benefits.
+Pension maximization is a strategy that some retirees consider when evaluating pension and life insurance options.
+Whether it is appropriate depends on an individual's financial circumstances, available benefits, and other personal factors.

 Disclaimer